Beat Hazard: Reception

 The PC version of Beat Hazard has a rating of 70/100 on Metacritic based on 11 critic reviews.
 The PlayStation 3 version of Beat Hazard Ultra has a Metacritic rating of 63/100 based on 7 critic reviews, while the iOS version has a rating of 91/100 based on 6 critic reviews.

 Sequels

-Beat Hazard 2 was released on October 16, 2019.
+Beat Hazard 2 was released in October 2019.
 Compared to the original game, the sequel has upgraded graphics and the ability to play music from streaming services in an "Open Mic" mode.

-On December 4, 2020, a second sequel, Beat Hazard 3, was announced and will feature an explorable galaxy mapped by music.
+A second sequel, Beat Hazard 3, was released in June 2024 and features an explorable galaxy mapped by music.